Ayurvedic Approach to Anxiety: Dinacharya

 Anxiety is not a foreign concept to most.
-For some of us, it’s a state-of-being that slowly creeps up over time.
 It only seems appropriate, considering the social and cultural norms that most of us subscribe to.
+Is it really surprising that this epidemic has presented itself amidst our culture?

 Harder.
 Faster.
 Better.
 Richer.
 Hotter.

-Juggling while emailing, meal prepping, working out, and meditating… no prob!
-Can you say burn you?
-Yah… that doesn’t exist.
+Juggling it all… emailing, meal prepping, working out, and meditating… no prob!
+Can you say burn out?

 Do more.
 Feel less.
 Numb out.